-The soaring cost of health care in the United States can make securing coverage for yourself or your family a daunting task.
-But if you’re HIV positive, then figuring out how to pay for your care and treatment and how to navigate the country’s state-by-state patchwork of health care options can be downright overwhelming.
+The high cost of health care in the United States can make securing coverage for yourself or your family a daunting task.
+But if you’re living with HIV, then figuring out how to pay for your care and treatment and how to navigate the country’s state-by-state patchwork of health care options can be downright overwhelming.
 Your eligibility for coverage depends on your state of residence, income, employment and health status, age and citizenship.
 Thankfully, the Affordable Care Act (ACA) has expanded insurance coverage for millions of people in the United States.

-Here’s a breakdown of how you can get your HIV care and medication:
+Here’s a breakdown of how you can get your access to health care and HIV medication:

 Through Your Job

 Employers with 50 or more employees are required by law to offer health insurance.
 Many small businesses also offer insurance to their employees because doing so means they qualify for tax credits.
 Whether you already have a job with health insurance or are considering taking a new one, it’s important to know that employers who offer health care can’t discriminate against employees based on their health status.

 You may need to ask whoever handles the health plan at your job—or your prospective job—for the details of your plan, so that you can find out if it covers the drugs and care you need as well as how much you’ll have to pay out-of-pocket.
 But it’s up to you whether you want to disclose that you have HIV.

 In the past some job-based plans wouldn’t cover pre-existing health conditions (like HIV), or they would impose a waiting period before coverage starts or charge higher premiums or out-of-pocket expenses.
 The ACA requires all health plans cover pre-existing conditions immediately.